+OF COPYRIGHT

+or cornwant

-of cormoni Sec.
+Sec.

 101. Definitions.

 102. Subject matter of copyright: In general.

-103. Subject matter of copyright: Compilations and derivative works.
+103. Subject matter of copyright: Compilations

+and derivative works.

 104. Subject matter of copyright: National origin.

 104A.
 Copyright in restored works.

-105. Subject matter of copyright: United States Government works.
+105. Subject matter of copyright: United States

+Government works.

 106. Exclusive rights in copyrighted works.

 106A.
-Rights of certain authors to attribution and integrity.
+Rights of certain authors to attribution and

+integrity.

 107. Limitations on exclusive rights: Fair use.

-108. Limitations on exclusive rights: Reproduc- tion by libraries and archives.
-109. Limitations on exclusive rights: Effect of transfer of particular copy or phonorecord.
-110. Limitations on exclusive rights: Exemption of certain performances and displays.
-111. Limitations on exclusive rights: Secondary transmissions.
-112. Limitations on exclusive rights: Ephemeral recordings.
-113. Scope of exclusive rights in pictorial, graphic, and sculptural works.
+108. Limitations on exclusive rights: Reproduc-

+100. tion by libraries and archives.

+109. Limitations on exclusive rights: Effect of

+100. transfer of particular copy or phonorecord.

+110. Limitations on exclusive rights: Exemption

+110. of certain performances and displays.

+111

+111. Limitations on exclusive rights: Secondary

+transmissions of broadcast programming by cable.

+112. Limitations on exclusive rights: Ephemeral

+recordings.

+113. Scope of exclusive rights in pictorial, graphic,

+and sculptural works.

 114. Scope of exclusive rights in sound recordings.

-115. Scope of exclusive rights in nondramatic musical works: Compulsory license for making and distributing phonorecords.
-116 Negotiated licenses for public performances
+115. Scope of exclusive rights in nondramatic mu-

+110. sical works: Compulsory license for making

+and distributing phonorecords.

-116. Negotiated licenses for public performances by means of coin-operated phonorecord players.
+116. Negotiated licenses for public performances

+110. by means of coin-operated phonorecord

+players.

+Γ116A.
+Renumbered.

-[116A.
-Renumbered.]
-117. Limitations on exclusive rights: Computer programs.
+117. Limitations on exclusive rights: Computer

+117.

+110 programs.

-118. Scope of exclusive rights: Use of certain works in connection with noncommercial broadcasting.
+118. Scope of exclusive rights: Use of certain

+works in connection with noncommercial

+broadcasting.

-119. Limitations on exclusive rights: Secondary transmissions of superstations and network stations for private home viewing.
+119. Limitations on exclusive rights: Secondary

+transmissions of distant television pro-

+gramming by satellite.

-120. Scope of exclusive rights in architectural works.
+120. Scope of exclusive rights in architectural

+works.